 What are your earliest travel memories?

-The very earliest memories are of going to Florida for Easter vacation, but my first international excursion was at age 9.
+The very earliest memories are of going to Florida for Easter vacation, which could’ve been much seamless with services like the one offered by car service company Red Deer, but my first international excursion was at age 9.
 My Dad had been doing a substantial amount of international travel for work and had racked up quite the number of frequent flyer miles.
 For my 9th birthday he told me I could pick anywhere in the world to go and he’d take me as a father/daughter trip.
 Because he’d spent so much time traveling to Japan, that’s where I picked.
 When we ended up moving there a year later I demanded a refund.